SomeWeekendReading/someweekendreading.github.io/_posts/2021-10-15-fda-covid-boosters-jnj-mixmatch.md

 They also reported safety outcomes, from which we conclude nothing disastrous happened.

-So it looks to me like: (a) heterologous vaccines work so we should do them, and (b) the J&amp;J vaccine boosting itself might be something to avoid (it's probably ok, just not as good as the others).
+So it looks to me like:
+- heterologous vaccines work (so we should do them), and
+- the J&amp;J vaccine boosting itself might be something to avoid (it's probably ok, just not as good as the others).

 ## The Weekend Conclusion